Pineapple Pork Chops

 - Brown sugar – A light brown sugar works best.

-- Seasonings – Garlic, ginger powder and black pepper
+- Seasonings – Garlic powder, ground ginger and black pepper.

-- Marinade: Start by mixing the marinade.
-Then add the pork chops and refrigerate overnight or at least four hours.
+- Add the pork chops and refrigerate at least four hours or overnight.

-- Serve: After grilling allow to rest and then serve topped with grilled pineapple.
+- After grilling, allow to rest covered in foil and then serve topped with grilled pineapple.

 - Choose a thicker cut of pork chops, I prefer them to be between 3/4” – 1” thick.

-- Marinade or brine the chops for at least four hours, preferably overnight.
+- Marinate or brine the chops for at least four hours, preferably overnight.

-- Remove the meat from the refrigerator and allow it to come to room temperature before putting it on the grill about 20-30 minutes.
+- Remove the meat from the refrigerator and allow it to come to room temperature before putting it on the grill.
+This takes about 20-30 minutes.
 I pull them out of the refrigerator while I’m prepping the rest of the meal.

-- To grill the best pork chops grill them over medium heat on the grill.
-You want good grill marks, too low and they just steam.
+- To grill the best pork chops, grill them over medium heat on the grill to get good grill marks.
+Grill too low and they just steam.
 Too high and with a sweet marinade like this it will cause a flame up.
-You want your grill temperature to be 350 degrees.
+You want your grill temperature to be 350 degrees Fahrenheit.

 - Don’t poke or stab the meat when flipping, all the juices will pour right out resulting in dry meat.